Are you planning to attend a video editing institute in Delhi or Learning the art of video editing?

 The mark of a professional video editing is the complete absence of Jerky and incomplete transitions.
 They usually happen in flashes and give the audience an uncomfortable feeling as it interrupts the moods and flow of the film.
 Zooming in on the timeline to ensure complete transitions is the best way to get these mistakes out of the way. in many video editing institutes in Delhi, attention is not paid on this aspect due to unavailability of best hardware to perform such task, TGC Animation and Multimedia (www.tgcindia.com) is one such place where students may learn the video editing imparted on latest Apple Macintosh hardware with integrated software Final Cut Pro.
 A good FCP course in Delhi will make sure, student learn the best in video editing.

 - Jump Cuts and Ghost Frames.

 Jump cuts occur when a portion of the footage is cut making the video squashed together.
 This may be as a result of a mistake in the footage leading to a cut off that makes the remaining two parts squashed and creates a very visible jump in the flow of the film.
 Ghost frames, on the other hand, is when two footages are joined together with a transition effect that reveals some set of unwanted frames in the process of transitioning to the desired frames.
 Jump cuts usually happen in video edits of interviews and talk shows.
 This can, however, be remedied by expert cameramen, then syncing the footage with a cutaway shot.

 - Graphics Blunders and stagger-Outs.

-Most amateur video editor used fonts and colors that are gaudy and difficult to read.
+Most amateur video editors used fonts and colors that are gaudy and difficult to read.
 The general rule of “Less is more” applies to the use of effects and titles in video editing.
-Stagger outs are when different portions of the video starts going out at different times towards the end of the footage due to improper syncing on the timeline.
+Stagger outs are when different portions of the video start going out at different times towards the end of the footage due to improper syncing on the timeline.
 This is the most common mistakes made by amateurs in video editing.